selenajwilliams/conversational-robots-for-MH/README.md

 Goals:

-- Conduct qualitative pilot studies with lab by end of semester
+- Conduct pilot studies with lab by end of spring 2024 semester
-- Conduct quantiative studies with participants next semester
+- Conduct official user study and publish research paper by end of participants fall 2024 semester

-User Study Outline For Quantiative Study Spring 2024:
+User Study Outline For Quantiative Fall Spring 2024:
 Have users fill out a standard, clinical wellbeing/emotion assessment and NARS (Negative Attitudes towards Robots Survey) before and after interacting with the system
 Have 3 non-clinical interventions that users are randomly allocated to: embodied LLM system (this system in Kuri), digital LLM system (this system accessible through a webapp), and a low-tech wellbeing activity like journaling (possibly synced with similar prompts that all systems can ask)
 Have all users fill out the assessments noted above before & after and measure outcomes to see which system most helps users with their emotional and overall wellbeing